 Ignoring CloudWatch you can also use the AutoScaling APIs to amend your scaling configuration, trigger scaling events or define the health of an instance.
 Defining the health status of your instances allows you to go beyond the internal health checking that is done by AutoScaling, which is basically just confirming whether an instance is still running or not.
 As part of your internal application logic, you could set the health status as a result of certain error conditions.
 Once set to unhealthy, AutoScaling will take the instance out of service and spin up a fresh new instance instead.

-Auto Scaling can also have a use outside of the traditional elasticity needs.
-Auto Scaling is commonly used in smaller environment to ensure that no less than a certain amount of instances are running at any point in time.
+Auto Scaling can also have use outside of the traditional elasticity needs.
+Auto Scaling is commonly used in a smaller environment to ensure that no less than a certain amount of instances are running at any point in time.
 So if you are just starting up with that flash new application that no one knows about just yet, or you are deploying an internal facing business application, it is still good practice to make those instances part of an Auto Scaling group.
 This brings a number of advantages with it.

 Firstly and most importantly: you are forcing yourself to design your application in a way that lends itself to the paradigm of disposable infrastructure.
 Therefore you will ensure that no state or data is ever going to be stored on the instance.